NTasev/skillo-automation-project/testcases/LoginTestCases.md

 Expected Result:

 User is successfully logged in.
-Message "Successful login" appear.
+Message "Successful login!" appear.

 Redirected to homepage.